edirpedro/docstrap/README.md

 Objective
 --------------------------------------------------

 Create a simple documentation tool to easely write documents using Markdown language.
-This kit should be compact and distributed encapsulated into a single file to make it simple to install on the project server to anyone, even those who are not a developer.

 How to use